 Onions are literally the foundation of most every savory dish.
 The classic mirepoix combo of onions, carrots and celery is the first thing culinary students around the planet begin their education and it continues on to how to slice, dice and add onions to everything.
 Raw diced onions garnishing a bowl of pinto beans is the comfort food of winter time blues while fried onion rings are always a treat at fast food establishments.

 I was inspired by a pie I had at a friend’s house.
 When I asked her for the recipe, I was surprised it was held together with just two eggs and a cup of Greek yogurt.
 Since I can never leave well enough alone, I went ahead to improve upon it.
 This pie literally has ALL OF THE ONIONS.
 They’re not cut with potatoes, loads of cheese, bacon or spicy peppers.
 It’s all onion, all of the time.
 A time-honored Southern-inspired pie, tomato pie, usually has a mayo and cheese crust and it’s baked until the center isn’t jiggly and the top is bubbly and brown.
 It’s a thing of beauty.

 BUT–The magic literally happens in the Crock Pot over the course of 5 hours or overnight.
-The beauty of this recipe is the same onions are also used to make the next recipe, Slow Cooker 5 Onion Soup (stay tuned for that gem).
+The beauty of this recipe is the same onions are also used to make Slow Cooker 5 Onion Soup.

 Served with a fresh salad of mixed greens or kale, it’s the perfect light lunch or light dinner.

 2 to 4 pounds white, yellow, red, and sweet onions, thinly sliced

 4 dashes hot pepper sauce (such as Cholula or Texas Pete)

 salt and pepper, to taste

 1 1/4 cups grated Parmesan or Gruyere cheese